FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 [OIDC extends OAuth](https://i.imgur.com/5mZp3eq.png)

 OIDC adds an "ID token" to be returned from the final OAuth request in the flow.
-This confirms that the user was in fact authenticated (unlike the access token, as discussed previously) and also gives you a way to access identity-specific information about the current user.
+This confirms the user was in fact authenticated (unlike the access token, as discussed previously) and also gives you a way to access identity-specific information about the current user.

 Beyond these basic features, OIDC can also enable more advanced features such as [session management](https://openid.net/specs/openid-connect-session-1_0.html), [log-out ability](https://openid.net/specs/openid-connect-rpinitiated-1_0.html), [user registration standard](https://openid.net/specs/openid-connect-prompt-create-1_0.html), and more.

 #### When Is OpenID Connect a Good Choice?

-OIDC is a great choice when you want to allow your users to log into your applications by using another service, such as their Google, Facebook, Twitter or other social accounts.
+OIDC is a great choice when you want to allow your users to log into your applications via another service, such as Google, Facebook, Twitter, or other social providers.

 Historically, this was done using OAuth along with some customized extras.
 OIDC provides a solid standard for doing this in a secure and trusted manner.

 As mentioned above, OIDC is very often supported by OAuth servers.
-If you have an OAuth server, check to see if it supports OIDC.
-(FusionAuth does.)
+If you have an OAuth server, check to see if it supports OIDC (FusionAuth does).

 ### SAML

 SAML stands for "Security Assertion Markup Language."
 It's an SSO (single sign-on) standard that is XML-based.
-It enables business users to sign into their organization's authentication mechanism and automatically log in to the external and third-party applications that their business chooses.
+It typically enables business users to sign into their organization's authentication system and automatically log in to the external and third-party applications their employer allows.

-SSO has immense convenience for users.
+SSO offers immense convenience for users.
 It's also secure in that businesses can have more control over their user's security by enforcing policies such as strong passwords and two-factor authentication.
 These policies then apply, by proxy, to all their external applications.

 While transparent to the user, when they access a configured third-party service, it will issue a request to an authentication system called an "identity provider."
-If the user is already logged into their organizational identity provider, then it will send a special response to the external application to tell it, "This person is authenticated—let them in!"
+If the user is already logged into their organizational identity provider, then it will send a special response to the external application to tell it, "This person is authenticated; let them in!"

 #### When Is SAML a Good Choice?